3lch4rl05/gs-mtg/README.md

 This script uses the awesome MTG API provided by [magicthegathering.io](https://magicthegathering.io/) Please consider becoming a [patron](https://www.patreon.com/magicthegathering) to support it!

-Also, I recently started using [Scryfall](https://scryfall.com) to improve a little bit how the script works, specially to fetch a higher quality image and also, very important, to finally be able to fetch prices!
+Also, I recently started using [Scryfall](https://scryfall.com) to improve a little bit how the script works, specially to fetch a higher quality image.
 Please also consider [donating](https://scryfall.com/donate) so they can continue with the really cool work!

+Also, very important, I finally got my credentials for TCGPlayer API so now I am able to fetch prices correctly!